MutmainX/GSI-List-with-Testing-Stats-Reviews/readme.md

    > `fastboot reboot`
 If you run into any problems, search on youtube, any search engine like brave,duckduckgo and search on XDA forum before creating a thread there.

 Thanks to @eyedream857 for No Doze-off.
-Got this from him and then modified it according to needs.